wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

    TCP (Test Case Parameter) applies predefined values to various test cases for various object types (case sensitive naming), such as the browser used during testing.

+   Build up a straight-through test case.

+   Convert to a template.
+Build it up with data.

+   Link the template to a test sheet.

+   Drag Test case and drop in Requirements, Schema Name gets set.

+   Which attribute goes to which value.

+   TestCase Design contain instances.

 5. Configure <strong>tests</strong>.
 You can centrally manage test configuration parameters for your team.

    To scan, right-click: